 And that’s a reason to check out brokers and robo-advisors to see how they compete against a traditional bank and whether it might make sense to move at least some of your business there.

 Best cash management accounts in June 2023

-Wealthfront is best known as a robo-advisor, but its cash management account may be the best among the investing-focused sites.
+Wealthfront is best known as a robo-advisor, but its cash management account is also a great choice.
 It offers many of the most popular features: interest on balances, fee-free ATMs, checking benefits, a debit card and no monthly fees.

 But you’ll also get some of the rarer features such as access to your direct deposit up to two days earlier and a portfolio line of credit, which allows you to borrow money against your investing balance with no credit check.
 And, oh yeah, Wealthfront offers a top-flight investing service, too.

 Fidelity has rightly earned a reputation as a customer-friendly outfit, and you’ll see that in its CMA.
 You won’t get socked with an account fee, nor does the account have a minimum.
 You’ll have ATM fees reimbursed when you use the account’s debit card, and you’ll be able to write checks using the account, along with access to bill pay and mobile check deposit.
 If you’d prefer to simply add a debit card or bill pay to your existing brokerage account, Fidelity can get that done, too.

 You can really turn your brokerage account into an all-in-one account here without the hassle.